Life of the Virgin Contents Page Main Site Contents Page Home Page

 Apart from the two paintings linked above on this page, there are very few other examples of the Virgin suckling the Christ Child left in the English parish church; the only other one known to me, at Great Canfield, also in Essex, will be here soon.
 All four of them show the Virgin crowned as Queen of Heaven and with loose hair, as here.

-The Three Living & Three Dead at Belchamp Walter is also on the site.
-Other paintings include a Passion Cycle, a Martyrdom of St. Edmund and a very rare Pelican in its Piety, all of which will be here in due course.
+The Three Living & Three Dead at Belchamp Walter is on this site, and the Passion Cycle is now also here, as is a very rare Pelican in its Piety.
+Others including a Martyrdom of St. Edmund will be here in due course.

 ¹ Tristram 111, p.
 139